Sources

 March 15-28: NASA's Space Shuttle Discovery flies the STS-119 mission, attaching the fourth and last solar array segment to the US segment of the International Space Station.

-May 11-24: The crew of the Space Shuttle Atlantis conducts fourth and last servicing of the Hubble Space Telescope during the STS-125 mission.
+May 11-24: The crew of the Space Shuttle Atlantis conducts fifth and last servicing of the Hubble Space Telescope during the STS-125 mission, replacing two instruments and repairing two others.

-May 14: The European Space Agency's Ariane-5 ECA rocket successfully launches Herschel and Planck space telescopes.
+May 14: The European Space Agency's Ariane-5 ECA rocket successfully launches Herschel and Planck space telescopes to look at darkest, coldest and oldest parts of the Universe.

 September: NASA's Messenger spacecraft conducts its third flyby of Mercury.